SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 She tried again.

-"R..."
-She managed to say.
+"R..." she managed to say.

 Rarity smiled at Fluttershy.
 "You can do it!"